0xsnoops/mbc/README.md

 -   **Verifier Placement**: The ZK verifier is deployed as a separate, Sunspot-generated Solana program.
 -   **Integration**: `AgentBlinkPay` makes a Cross-Program Invocation (CPI) to the verifier, passing the proof and public inputs (`amount`, `category`, `policy_hash`).
 -   **Compute Budget**: ZK verification allows roughly ~200k CU.
 By keeping public inputs minimal (hash commitments), we stay well within the standard transaction limits.
--   **Hackathon MVP Strategy**: AgentBlinkPay implements **Direct On-Chain Policy Enforcement**.
-While the Noir circuits (`zk/`) are fully architected for private witness generation, the production deployment currently validates policy constraints (Amount <= Max) using native Anchor checks to ensure maximum stability and transparency during live demos.
+-   **Zero-Knowledge Architecture**: AgentBlinkPay uses a **Hybrid Policy Engine**.
+The Noir circuits (`zk/`) define the privacy constraints.
+For the Hackathon MVP, we enforce these constraints (`max_per_tx`) using native Anchor program logic to ensure maximum speed and stability during live demos, while maintaining the ZK-ready data structures (Policy Hashes) on-chain.

 ## Key Features